Reporting requirements related to resolution

 As part of the cooperation between European authorities, the Financial Supervisory Authority relays the information it collects to the EU authorities (EBA and SRB) and the Financial Supervisory Authority.

-The collection of information related to resolution planning on 31 December 2020
+Data collection related to resolution planning for 2022

-The MREL-related disclosure requirements pursuant to the ITS will take effect in January 2024 at the earliest.
+The MREL-related disclosure requirements under the ITS will enter into force at the earliest in January 2024.

 Institution-specific reporting requirements